-I am an assistant professor at Michigan State University, with a joint appointment in Lyman Briggs College and the Department of Physics and Astronomy, and the National Superconducting Cyclotron Laboratory.
-I am also a member of the Joint Institute for Nuclear Astrophysics, the Institute for Cyber-Enabled Research, the Michigan Institute for Plasma Science and Engineering, and the Great Lakes Consortium for Petascale Computation.
-I am a computational astrophysicist, and my research involves numerical simulations of cosmological structure formation, including Population III stars, galaxy clusters, and galactic chemical evolution.
-My tool of choice is the Enzo AMR code and its accompanying analysis and visualization package, though I have been known to use other simulation tools on occasion.
+I am an associate professor at Michigan State University, with a joint appointment in The Department of Computational Mathematics, Science and Engineering, the Department of Physics and Astronomy, and the National Superconducting Cyclotron Laboratory.
+I am also a member of the Joint Institute for Nuclear Astrophysics, the Michigan Institute for Plasma Science and Engineering, and the Great Lakes Consortium for Petascale Computation.
+I am a computational and theoretical astrophysicist, and my research involves numerical simulations and analytical modeling of cosmological structure formation, the cosmic web, galaxy clusters, high-redshift galaxies, and Milky Way-type galaxies.
+My tools of choice are the Enzo AMR code and the yt data analysis and visualization package, though I have been known to use other simulation tools on occasion.

-If you are an undergraduate or graduate student that might be interested in working with me, please take a look at at my research interests and then feel free to contact me!.
+If you are an undergraduate or graduate student that is interested in working with me, please take a look at at my research interests and then feel free to contact me!
 If you are a current or former student that would like a recommendation letter, please look at my recommendation letter page.